Tenkasi: History

 The Kasi Viswanathar Temple, Tenkasi was built in 1467 AD by Parakirama Pandian, Tenkasi is the last capital of the Pandya dynasty.
 The iconic temple is situated in the banks of Seevalaperi Pond.

 Geography

 Tenkasi is located at 8.97°N 77.3°E. It has an average elevation of 143 metres (469 ft).
 The town is surrounded by the Western Ghats in three sides and lies on the Tirunelveli to Kollam and Madurai to Kollam highways.
 The Chittar river flows through the city.

 Politics

 Tenkasi (state assembly constituency) is part of Tenkasi Lok Sabha constituency.

-The seat is reserved for scheduled castes.